cakirogluozan/curser/README.md

 - The script validates AnimatorController assignment and logs helpful errors
 - All movement is physics-based using Rigidbody2D
 - Animation states have priority: Dash > Jump > Falling > Crouch > Movement > Idle
+- **Fairy Model Creation**: The Curser model was generated using text-to-3D AI tools, then imported to Blender for rigging and animation setup
+- **Enemy System**: Enemies have 100 health and are destroyed when health reaches 0
+- **Damage System**: Damage numbers appear above enemies when they take damage

 ## Troubleshooting